Under Florida law, leaving the scene of an accident, also sometimes referred to as a “hit-and-run,” is a criminal offense.

 Whatever the reason, it can complicate a civil case if that driver is never found.
 Typically, that leaves victims to rely heavily on their uninsured motorist coverage, available through their car insurance policy.
 Sometimes, victims end up tapping into this resource even when the driver is caught, as his or her insurance may not be enough to cover the extent of losses incurred in the crash.

-We can also help victims of South Florida hit-and-run accidents to explore liability by the vehicle’s owner and, in some cases, of bars that may have served alcohol to the at-fault driver prior to the crash.
+We can also help victims of Fort Lauderdale hit-and-run accidents to explore liability by the vehicle’s owner and, in some cases, of bars that may have served alcohol to the at-fault driver prior to the crash.

 The Florida Highway Patrol reports an increase in the number of fatal hit-and-runs in recent years.
 Some of the recent findings were: